 Eve glanced at Kay’s phone.
 “Rice symbolizes the insides, plus it says it attracts spirits.”

-Gia titled her head side to side.
+Gia tilted her head from side to side.
 “And the thread, why crimson?”

 Eve tapped on Kay’s phone to move the page up.
 “The crimson thread symbolizes the blood, and it seals the spirit inside the bear.”